 Many former Somali nationals have acquired Finnish citizenship: The number of residents with a Somalian background in Helsinki was three times higher than that of Somali nationals.
 There were also a lot more residents with a background in the former Soviet Union than Russian nationals.
 Many of them are Ingrians, i.e. ethnic Finns from Russia, who were granted the status of returnees, or their family members.
 On the other hand, the number of Estonian nationals was almost the same as that of residents with an Estonian background.
 The number of people with a Swedish background was even smaller than that of Swedish nationals.
 This is mainly explained by Finns born in Sweden, who have later moved to Finland.

-Finnish citizenship was obtained by 3,057 foreign nationals in Helsinki in 2017.
-The number of people obtaining Finnish citizenship was clearly larger than in earlier years both in Helsinki and Finland as a whole.
+Finnish citizenship was obtained by 2,226 foreign nationals in Helsinki in 2018.
 The largest groups obtaining Finnish citizenship were Somalis, Russians, Iraqis, and Estonians.
-In Finland as a whole, 12,219 foreign nationals who had been living permanently in the country obtained Finnish citizenship.
-Between 2000 and 2017, Finnish citizenship was granted to 27,000 people in Helsinki.
+The number of people obtaining Finnish citizenship was somewhat smaller than in 2017 both in Helsinki and Finland as a whole.
+In Finland as a whole, 9,211 foreign nationals who had been living permanently in the country obtained Finnish citizenship in 2018.
+Between 2000 and 2018, Finnish citizenship was granted to approximately 28,000 people in Helsinki.